Definition of Economic Development

 Guided by the knowledge of what he knew was possible, Robinson Crusoe, the fictional character, combined the wreckage of his ship with the natural resources on the desert island on which he was trapped, to recreate the world he left behind.
 He combined the technology he salvaged with the technology that he improvised, and learned new skills, alone, to accomplish a contemporary standard of living.
 All this happened without him being a certified specialist in every area of what he did.
 He was self-programming.

 The Crusoe Effect means that, no matter how meager the available resources, the maximum possible productivity will be derived from it, limited only by available knowledge.
 Incremental resource improvement, in quantity or quality will, at the very least, increase output proportionately.
 At the individual, group, or national level, the use of technology and its knowledge will operate at close to the level of the state-of-the-art, limited only by available resources.
 Furthermore, such effectiveness is not sourced primarily by individual will, or determination, or ambition.
 Instead, it is a matter of being.
-The operations of the economic model are too numerous and contingent for orderly implementation in any other way.
+The operations of the economic model are too numerous, contingent and chaotic for orderly implementation in any other way.
 That is what takes place among expatriates despite the obstacles in a PUC.